 Tip 7: Stay Consistent with Your Routine

 Building lean muscle and losing fat is a long-term effort.
-Small, steady steps lead to big changes over time.
+Small, steady steps lead to significant changes over time.
 Sticking to your workout and meal plans helps your body adapt slowly.

 Skipping days or giving up habits can slow your progress.
-It’s important to keep going.
+It’s essential to keep going.

 How Consistency Affects Results